 Starting with…

-Fireplace Safety Gates
+Fireplace Gates

 Here’s the deal: if you actually plan on using your fireplace, you should get a baby gate.
-I know, I know, it totally detracts from the aesthetic, but it’s such a relief to have.
+I know, I know, it totally detracts from the ambiance, but it’s such a relief to have.

 Fireplace gates will also protect your little one from hot glass burns from gas fireplaces, which happen far too often (over 200 children get third degree burns from hot fireplace surfaces every year).